 - Rising Maintenance Budget Without a Reason

-You must be able to reduce expenses in a maintenance budget in order to achieve profitability.
+You must be able to reduce expenses in a maintenance budget to achieve profitability.
 However, if you see the maintenance expenses shoot up without adding any more assets to maintain, it is a matter of concern.
 Study the final numbers and determine what’s causing the increased costs.
-If you are overstretched, create a strategy for cost-reduction.
+If you are overstretched, create a strategy for cost reduction.

 - Cannot Track Actual Costs and Labor Hours

 If you manage a large maintenance department, you might have hundreds of work orders coming in each month.
 This will make it challenging to track material and labor overruns and you may experience budget issues.
 Implementing computerized maintenance management systems will help you track cost and labor overruns.
 Moreover, it will allow you to keep tabs on the duration of maintenance tasks.
 If it’s taking longer than what the actual work order requires, it raises a red flag.